Wellington-Altus Newsroom

 Closing or Winding-up an FHSA

-The 14th anniversary of the individual first opening an FHSA;
+• The 15th anniversary year of the individual first opening an FHSA;

-The individual turns 70 years old; and
+• The year the individual turns 71 years old; and

-The individual first makes a qualifying withdrawal from an FHSA (as discussed above).
+• The year following the year of a first qualifying withdrawal from an FHSA (as discussed above).

-Example.
-A 30-year-old individual opens their first FHSA in 2023 and purchases their first home in 2029.
+Example: A 30-year-old individual opens their first FHSA in 2023 and purchases their first home in 2029.
 All their FHSAs must be closed by the earlier of:

-December 31, 2030 – the end of the year following the year of withdrawal;
+• December 31, 2030 – the end of the year following the year of withdrawal;

-• December 31, 2038 – the end of the year following the 14th anniversary year; or
+• December 31, 2038 – the end of the 15th anniversary year; or

-• December 31, 2064 – the end of the year following the year the individual turns 70.
+• December 31, 2064 – the end of the year the individual turns 71.

 Share This Article: